Paying homage

 Pitcho added archival video material (and a short fragment of the brilliant 2008 film ‘The Class’/’Entre Les Murs’) to the title track of his Crise de Nègre album.
 It’s becoming a trend, but it works.
 Friday means we have four more:

-Last month, Vieux Farka Touré and his father’s friends and former band paid tribute to Ali Farka Touré in Bamako.
-(Great footage by Bammako Culture):
+Last month, in Bamako, Vieux Farka Touré and his father’s friends and former band paid tribute to Ali Farka Touré, master musician.
+Ali Farka Toure passed away in 2006.
+Great footage by Bammako Culture.

-And the quietest song on Tinariwen’s masterful album now also has the quietest video:
+And the quietest song on Tinariwen’s masterful album now also has the quietest music video.

 Further Reading